seydx/homebridge-tado-platform/README.md

 ]
 ```

-#### Shedule Switch
+#### Schedule Switch
-Shows a switch accessory in HomeKit (added to central switch) which mimics the "Shedule" switch from Tado and switches all heaters to their default shedule
+Shows a switch accessory in HomeKit (added to central switch) which mimics the "Schedule" switch from Tado and switches all heaters to their default schedule
-_Note: Central Switch needs to be truned on._
+_Note: Central Switch needs to be turned on._

 ```
 "homes": [